-I'm an Experimental Psychologist at the National Research Council of Canada and the University of Ottawa.
-My research bridges sleep, circadian rhythms, and health with environmental psychology.
+I'm an Experimental Psychologist at the National Research Council of Canada and an Adjunct Professor at the University of Ottawa.
+My research bridges sleep, circadian rhythms, and health with environmental factors including light, temperature, and natural materials.

 Outside the lab I participate in the Canadian Sleep Research Consortium, where I advocate and support initiatives to help educate Canadians on the importance of the timing of light for sleep and health.